serverhorror/workshopAnsible/README.md

 ## Step 5: We are getting there

 If you install nginx, most likely you want to remove the default virtualhost.
 So let's remove the file and the symlink placed at `/etc/nginx/sites-available/default` and `/etc/nginx/sites-enabled/default`.
 We are using a new syntax `with_items` for this task.
 It's like a foreach loop.
 The `{{ item }}` is replaced with the actual item from the `with_items` list.
 You'll also notice the `notify` syntax.
 With them you can instruct ansible to run a handler with this name each time it executes the task.
 A handler is defined in the `handlers` folder within a role.
 Run `ansible-playbook -i hosts site.yml` to check it out.

+## Step 6: Templates and variables

+Now it's time to introduce templates.
+They can be placed anywhere on the host and the variables inside are replaced by ansible with the value set for one host or one group.
+In our case, we'll place the gninx.conf file onto the webservers and the variable within is replaced with the value from `group_vars/webservers`.
+Variables can be placed in many places, but that's a story for another time.
+Run our command (you should know it by now!) and you'll be able to connect to [http://192.168.33.150](http://192.168.33.150) in your browser and see a response.